-As you think about planning your estate, you’ve probably got your loved ones top of mind.
+As you think about planning your estate, you probably have your loved ones top of mind.
 If college is part of their plan, a 529 College Savings Plan may be able to help in some unexpected ways.

 When you contribute to a 529 plan, you’ll not only help your child, grandchild, or other loved one pay for college, you’ll also reduce the amount of your taxable estate.
 This can help minimize your tax liability, so more of your estate goes to your heirs and less goes to Uncle Sam.
 If you’re looking to reduce taxes while contributing for college, it helps to understand the gift and estate tax rules.

 Gift and estate tax rules.

 If you give away money or property during your life, you may be subject to federal gift tax.
-Whether or not this tax applies depends primarily on the amount of your gift.
+Whether this tax applies depends primarily on the amount of your gift.
 The IRS establishes a limit on how much money you can gift each tax year to a single recipient without being taxable.
 This is known as the annual gift tax exclusion amount, and is set at $14,000 for 2017, and $15,000 for 2018.
-That means you can give up to $14,000 each year, to as many individuals as you like, federal gift tax free.
+That means you can give up to $14,000 each year to as many individuals as you like, federal gift tax free.

 In addition, you’re allowed a federal unified gift and estate tax credit for total lifetime gifts and bequests made at death.
 Federal unified gift and estate tax credit?
 That’s a mouthful.
 In short, this is the sum total of exemptions for both your taxable estate and gifts made throughout your life.
 Currently, that exemption is $5,490,000.

 So how does the unified credit relate to the annual gift tax exclusion?
 The taxable amounts of any gifts you make over your lifetime (so, those over $14,000 this year) reduce the amount of your unified credit.
 The reduced exemption amount determines the portion of your estate that is not subject to taxation.

 Giving the gift of college savings.